Reports and Data

-WIC provides reports for local WIC agency staff and for partner agencies.
-Data that includes personal identifying information (PII) or personal health information (PHI) can only be shared with persons directly connected with federal, state or local administration of the WIC Program.
-All WIC staff members are required to guard the confidentiality of WIC applicant or participant information obtained from these reports.
+All WIC staff members are required to guard the confidentiality of WIC applicants or participant information.
+Data that includes personal identifying information (PII) or personal health information (PHI) can only be shared with persons directly connected with federal, state, or local administration of the WIC Program.

 Release of information that contains only summary information (no PII or PHI) is allowed.

-WIC Data Central contains additional reports, outside of those already in the WIC Compass system, that local agency staff may generate on their own by logging into the site.
-In order to gain access to WIC data central, you must have a Compass user ID and a special request must be sent to the State WIC Office.
+WIC Data Central contains additional reports and dashboards, outside of those already in the WIC Compass system, that local agency staff may utilize.
+In order to gain access to WIC Data central, you must have a Compass user ID and a special request must be sent to the State WIC Office.
 If you already have access, you can log in to WIC Data Central.

 Starting in March 2021, COWIC is providing a Colorado WIC Snapshot, a quarterly update on recent data, the current state of COWIC, and key trends the State Office is tracking.
 Including enrollment numbers, benefit redemptions, and referrals.
 A new Snapshot will be available each quarter.